HealthSamurai/documentation/modules-1/aidbox-forms/converter.md

 - automatic SDCDocument convertion to QuestionnaireResponse resource on SDCDocument save.
 - Form rules conversion to human-readable description.

-> These features can be configure via [api-constructor](../../aidbox-configuration/aidbox-api-constructor.md) in zen-project.
+> These features can be configured via [api-constructor](../../aidbox-configuration/aidbox-api-constructor.md) in zen-project.

 You need to configure your `aidbox/system` with `sdc-service` and it's configuration.